 The collect and scripture lessons for Sunday Worship Services are linked below:

-Second Sunday after Pentecost, June 7th, is linked here
+Eleventh Sunday after Pentecost, August 9th, is linked here

 St. Paul's Prayer List Please email any updates or additions to sbadvm@msn.com.